pa-da-wan/careFallEye/README.md

 1. **Modify Configuration Parameters:**

-   - Open the `src/fall_detection/configs/config.py` file with a text editor.
+    - Open the `config.yaml` file in the `fall_detection/configs` directory with a text editor.
     - Customize the configuration parameters according to your preferences.
 Key configurations include:
       - Paths and filenames
       - Detection settings (confidence threshold, wait duration after fall, etc.)
       - Telegram API settings

 ### Running the Fall Detection System